-Model parameter, stock depletion (B/K) and current status estimates (B/B{MSY} and F/F{MSY}) for Indian Ocean swordfish are provided for the four Fox models scenarios in Table 2.
-For the final assessment year 2015, all runs produced results suggesting that biomass depletion and current fishing mortality were close to B{MSY} and F{MSY} , respectively.
-Scenario 3 and 4 are marginally more pessimistic, with medians current fishing mortality just a few decimal points over F{MSY} .
+Model parameter, stock depletion (B/K) and current status estimates (B/B{MSY} and F/F{MSY}) for Indian Ocean swordfish are provided for the four Fox models scenarios in Table 4.
+For the final assessment year (2015), all runs produced results suggesting that biomass depletion and current fishing mortality were close to B{MSY} and F{MSY} , respectively.
+Scenario 3 and 4 are marginally more pessimistic, with medians of current fishing mortality marginally above F{MSY} .

-All F/F{MSY} trajectories predicted that sustainable fishing mortality had been exceeded at around 2005 and that biomass levels had approached (Scenario 1) or dropped just below B{MSY} (Scenarios 2-4) between 2006 and 2007 (Fig. 6).
-The subsequent decrease in F towards 2010 appeared to have promoted a slight recovery in biomass.
-The shapes of F /F{MSY} and B /B{MSY} trajectories were similar across Scenarios 1-4.
+All F/F{MSY} trajectories predicted that sustainable fishing mortality had been exceeded in approximately 2005 and that biomass levels had approached (Scenario 1) or dropped just below B{MSY} (Scenarios 2-4) between 2006 and 2007 (Fig. 13).
+The subsequent decrease in F towards 2010 appears to have promoted a slight recovery in biomass.
+The shapes of F/F{MSY} and B/B{MSY} trajectories were similar across Scenarios 1-4.